bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 Contacts listed in metadata records play a key role for end-users.
 When a question, issue or concern with a dataset arises, the best way to get resolution is to reach out to a Contact in the metadata record.

-At least one contact is required.
+At least one _Displayed_ contact is required.
+This contact is visible to the public.

 Best Practices:
 + If an organization has a generic inbox, make that the first contact and keep _Displayed_ tick box checked.